steeve/xbmctorrent/README.md

 FAQ
 ---
+#### I can't code.
+How can I help?
+Spread the word.
+Talk about it with your friends, show them, make videos, tutorials.
+Talk about it on social networks, blogs etc...

 #### Does it work with all torrents?
 It works with most.
 Some torrents are known not to work.
 However, x264 and Xvid ones generally work pretty well, although some won't work yet.
 Some AVI files don't like to be streamed over HTTP, so YMMV.
 Of course, the goal is to shrink the number of torrents that don't work.

+#### The plugin doesn't work at all, what can I do?
+First of all, we need to make sure it's not the torrent fault.
+I usually test this by searching for small serie episodes on Piratebay.
+Try that, if it does't work, send me your xbmc.log.

 #### Can I seek in a video?
 Yes, although now if you try to seek to a part you haven't downloaded yet, XBMC will wait for that part to be available.
 This will be fixed in a future release.